Emin017/build-nemu-with-xxx/README.md

-# build-nemu-with-zig
+# build-nemu-with-xxx
-This is a toy project to build NEMU with Zig.
+This is a toy project to build NEMU with various build systems.
-I just want to try zig build system and see how it works.
+I just want to try diverse build systems and see how they work.

 ## TODO list

-There still are some problems to solve, but I will try to fix them:
+There still are some problems to solve when using zig as build system, but I will try to fix them:

 - [ ] `make menuconfig` is still needed to config `nemu` before building
 - [ ] `nemu` cannot link to llvm-18 and SDL2(in deivce mode) on macOS